Iraneus/betamedneed/index.md

 # Convenient solutions, better outcomes.

-Get what you need for quality medical care when you need it.
-You simply place an order and we handle everything else so you can save time and focus on what matters most.
+You can get what you need for quality medical care when you need it.
+Simply place an order and we handle everything else so you can save time and focus on what matters most.